-In Figure 1.4 we display the transformed iris data set, plotting the first principal component against the second.
+In Figure 18.4 we display the transformed iris data set, plotting the first principal component against the second.
 This reduction helps us to see the distinctions between the three different species, using only two dimensions instead of the full four dimensions of the feature space.

-Figure 1.4: Plot of the transformed iris data, keeping only the first two principal components.
+Figure 18.4: Plot of the transformed iris data, keeping only the first two principal components.

 Problem 1.
-Write a function that recreates the plot shown in Figure 1.4 by performing PCA on the iris dataset, keeping the first two principal components.
+Recreate the plot shown in Figure 18.4 by performing PCA on the iris dataset, keeping the first two principal components.

-Note: If Yhat is your 150×2 array of transformed observations, you can access the rows corresponding to the setosa flowers as follows:
+Note: If Yhat is your $150 \times 2$ array of transformed observations, you can access the rows corresponding to the setosa flowers as follows: